AlexisdlC/Coursera_Course3_Project/CodeBook.md

 Once this step is done, we bind the train and test sets to obtain 2 full data sets, with the subject ID, activity ID and the selected features, and we then join both datasets to obtain one full dataset.

 We rename the columns so the variables have relevant names, and rearrange the final dataset by ascending subject ID.
 Finally, we convert the activity ID into a factor, and rename the levels from numeric to text using the correspondance given in 'activity_labels.txt'.
-What we obtain is a tidy dataset containing the information about 81 variables (subject ID, activity ID and the 79 selected features) about a total of 10,299 individual experiments.
+What we obtain is a tidy dataset (data_full) containing the information about 81 variables (subject ID, activity ID and the 79 selected features) about a total of 10,299 individual experiments.

 To go further, we use the function group_by to create groups in the dataframe based on the subject ID and activity ID.
 We use then summarise_all to obtain the mean of each variable for each pair of subject and activity present in the dataframe.
-In the end, we obtain a tidier dataset, containing 81 variables for 180 unique pairs of subject ID and activity ID.
+In the end, we obtain a tidier dataset (data_sum), containing 81 variables for 180 unique pairs of subject ID and activity ID.